FeynmanAiverson/Boltzmann.jl/README.md

 List of Training Options
 ------------------------

-Options for our training dictionary
+Options for our training dictionary. (*) indicates a required parameter that does not have a default setting (i.e. must be set by user to match their specific problem).

 | *Variable Name* | *Type* | *Description* |
 | --------------- | ------ | ------------- |